abuonomo/docker-templates/docker-flask-template/README.md

     ```
     \* the 5001 can be change for your configuration, but the second number, 5000, is specific to the container's image and, therefore, must remain as 5000.

     You should now be able to point to localhost:5001 with your browser and see the template landing page there.
 Now we have a functioning flask app which accesses static resources.
+There are default endpoints at `localhost:5001/hello` and `localhost:5001/blurgh/`.

 ## editing the template